CoLRev-Environment/colrev/docs/source/user_resources/help.rst

 CoLRev uses many powerful libraries and data sources.
 In addition, the particular setup of your local machine and CoLRev environment may prevent us from replicating issues.
-We need your help in narrowing down the source of the issue.
+We need your help in narrowing down the source of the issue by running the command with the `--verbose` option (e.g., `colrev load --verbose`) to retrieve the full details and error trace (if any).

-For example,
+For example, this may help to identify

-- Errors in *colrev load* may be caused by the zotero translators
+- Errors in *colrev load* that are caused by the zotero translators
-- Errors in *colrev prep* may result from several metadata sources or preparation scripts.
-We recommend to run *colrev prep -d RECORD_ID* for the erroneous record to track down the error.
+- Errors in *colrev prep* that may result from several metadata sources or preparation scripts.

+Some operations offer dedicated debugging functionality, such as *colrev prep -d RECORD_ID*, which can track down the scripts or data sources that introduced an error.

 Create a minimum reproducible example
 ------------------------------------------